 During a match, Mori Jin goes into the ring and interferes as he encounters Kang Manseok–while not only saving the opponent Manseok is brutally punishing, but to see how strong he really is.
 The tournament organizers do not like this, but they see this as an opportunity to unleash Mori’s potential.

 One of the organizers recognizes Mori as they appear to have known his grandfather, and has even higher expectations for what is to come in the tournament.
 As Mori interfered with the previous match they can let him re-enter, on one condition…

-Watching the first three episodes, I am excited looking forward to what every new episode brings, which takes me back to the days of looking forward to a new episode of Dragon Ball Z way back in the day.
-I also managed to read a little bit of the WEBTOON comic prior to the release of the anime series, and there are some variations of events like always when it comes to anime adaptations.
+Watching the first three episodes, I am excited and looking forward to what every new episode brings, which takes me back to the days of looking forward to a new episode of Dragon Ball Z way back in the day.
+I also managed to read a bit of the WEBTOON comic before the release of the anime series, and there are some variations of events like always when it comes to anime adaptations.

 However, I am somewhat fortunate to not have gone too far into the WEBTOON to spoil the excitement.
 For now, I will prioritize the anime until the season finale where I’m ready for more in the interim as with last summer’s hit anime, Dr. Stone.

 For those who have yet to check it out, there are four episodes currently available as of publication via Crunchyroll and on VRV, with new episodes due on Mondays @ 11:00 am US ET.

 The God of High School – Episode 1